lars-frogner/OpenBabyMonitor/README.md

 ## Installation

+Description to come.

+## Usage

+When up and running, the device hosts the website `https://babymonitor`.

 ## Power consumption

 Below are measured values of the power consumption of a Pi Zero baby monitor in different modes of operation.